United States Campus Teacher Education Certification Programs

 Fairleigh Dickinson University

-FDU's 18-credit LRS Certificate will provide K-12 classroom teachers with a concentration of courses that will extend their knowledge and skills in language arts, literacy and reading, as well as in applications of effective strategies in their classrooms...
+FDU's 36 credit MA will provide K-12 classroom teachers with a concentration of courses that will extend their knowledge and skills in language arts, literacy and reading, as well as in applications of effective strategies in their classroom...

 - Teaneck, NJ